ozontech/file.d/pipeline/antispam/README.md

 <br>

-# Banned sources sample
+## Banned sources sample

 By default when a source hits the antispam threshold it is banned and all its subsequent logs are silently dropped until unban.
 That makes debugging a constantly blocked service impossible.
 The optional block `banned_sources_sample` enables a per-source sampler that lets a small share of banned logs through.
 Each banned source has its own sampler state: in every `interval` window the first `first` logs pass, then every `thereafter`-th log passes, the rest are dropped.
-Each passed events can be marked with a boolean field so you can tell sampled events apart from default ones.
+Each passed event can be marked with a boolean field so you can tell sampled events apart from default ones.

-## Sample parameters
+### Sample parameters

 **`interval`** *`duration`* *`required`*